kasramp/cheat-sheet-factory/version_control/git.md

 - `git remote -v`
 - `git add . && git commit -m "message"`
 - `git push origin master`

+## Change commit order

+In a branch run: `git rebase -i origin/master` and then in the editor change the commit orders

 ### Reference